ireynolds/sms-immunization-manager/website/content/contribute/architecture/index.md

 ## The MessageEffect Class

 Message Effects log the effects of each check and commit signal receiver for a message.
 They are used to report their outcome to the signal sender, as well as log the outcome for moderation purposes.
-The following types are provided to catagorize the effect.
+The following types are provided to categorize the effect.
 Of note, ERROR effects will block later processing of the message.

 | Message Effect | Description |
 |---|---|